INSaFLU/insaflu_docs/docs/uploading_data.rst

     However, you may need to UPLOAD additional reference files to the user-restricted reference database.
 For instance, you may need to upload the A/H3N2 vaccine reference sequence for the season 2017/2018 (A/Hong Kong/4801/2014 virus), which is not freely available.

-To upload additional references (FASTA format; maximum 50000 bp per file): GO TO *References* MENU and CHOOSE **Add Reference**
+- To upload additional references (FASTA format; maximum 50000 bp per file): GO TO *References* MENU and CHOOSE **Add Reference**

-See below a guide to generate additional reference sequences

 .. image:: _static/References_menu_2.png

 .. note::

-   You can upload:
+   Important notes - upload new References:

-   1. multi-FASTA files containing the set of reference sequences that constitute the influenza “whole-genome” sequence of a particular virus (e.g, the combination of the traditional 8 amplicons targeting the 8 eight influenza RNA segments).
-Each individual sequence must have the precise size of each “intra-amplicon” target sequence that you capture by each one of the RT-PCR amplicons.
-INSaFLU automatically annotates uploaded multi-FASTA sequences upon submission, but, if you prefer, you can also upload (optionally) the respective multi-GenBank file.
+   1. Multi-FASTA files to be uploaded will typically contain the set of reference sequences that constitute the influenza “whole-genome” sequence of a particular virus (e.g, the combination of the traditional 8 amplicons targeting the 8 eight influenza RNA segments).
+Still, you are free to upload references files including a specific panel of segments/genes (e.g, segments 4 and 6, which encode the surface proteins HA and NA, respectively)

-   2. single FASTA files containing a particular complete or partial locus sequence (e.g., the traditionally used HA1 sequence of a virus representative of a particular clades/group).
-This can be used in “Extra Alignment/Phylogeny” projects.
+   2. Each individual sequence of the multi-FASTA file must have the precise size of each “intra-amplicon” target sequence that you capture by each one of the RT-PCR amplicons.

+   2. INSaFLU automatically annotates the uploaded multi-FASTA sequences upon submission, but, if you prefer, you can also upload (optionally) the respective multi-GenBank file.

+   ## See below a guide to generate additional reference sequences

 .. image:: _static/upload_add_reference.png